ONLINE HELP

 • Current directory: Data files will be located in the project's EXE subdirectory.

-Reminder: When testing the application, the data files used are those on the development workstation..
+Reminder: When testing the application, the data files used are those located on the development computer.
 The file system also corresponds to the Windows system for PC.
 To avoid any problems when the application is used in a real-case scenario, use InTestMode to differentiate between the access to the data files in test mode and at runtime.

 Minimum version required